Ungmennafélag Njarðvíkur: Colours

-The original uniform colours of the club where blue and white.
+The original uniform colours of the club were blue and white.
 In late 1973 the basketball department was in need of new uniforms and due to lack of funds they decided to select a colour that no other team was using, so they wouldn't have to buy two sets of uniforms.
-There where three colours to choose from but as the three selectors where all Boston Celtics fans they decided to choose green uniforms.
+There were three colours to choose from but as the three selectors were all Boston Celtics fans they decided to choose green uniforms.
 The green colour has been in use since then, except for the 1989–90 season when the basketball department played in the orange colour of its biggest sponsor, Hagkaup.

 Basketball

 Men's basketball

 As of the 2017–2018 season, Njarðvík's men's basketball team plays in the top-tier Úrvalsdeild karla.